 Ranger College offers a two-year RN Program with approval from the Texas Higher Education Coordinating Board and the Texas State Board of Nursing (BON).

 Ranger College has high-fidelity mannequins (adult, child and baby), audio-visual recording capabilities and a debrief room.
 Our Nursing Program also has a Maternal-Neonatal simulator which allows students to experience normal as well as complex birthing scenarios.
 The use of simulation enhances learning outcomes, allows patient safety and ethical concerns that often arise in the clinical setting to be addressed and prepares students to safely transition into their clinical practice.
-Our simulation lab is the only one of its kind in the seven surrounding counties.
+Our simulation lab is state-of-the-art.

 Start of the program